Soumyapro/Parkinson-Disease-Prediction/README.md

 ## Overview

 This project predicts Parkinson's disease using machine learning models.
-The dataset used contains features extracted from these recordings, which help in detecting Parkinson's disease.

 ## Table of Contents